 (a) Basis of preparation

-The consolidated financial statements of the Company have been prepared in accordance with and comply with International Financial Reporting Standards as adopted by the European Union (EU-IFRS) and with Part 9 of Book 2 of the Dutch Civil Code.
+The consolidated financial statements of the Company have been prepared in accordance with and comply with IFRS as issued by the IASB.

 The consolidated financial statements of the Company have been prepared on a historical cost basis.